integrated-personal-data-system/.github/profile/README.md

 ## IAM-Project Teams

 Organization-focused Team
-: This team will develop a generic solutions for organizations (that need high security), which will include SSI capabilities for organizational members (e.g. employees, customers, citizens, etc.).
+: This team will develop generic solutions for organizations (that need high security), which will include SSI capabilities for their members (employees, customers, citizens).

 SSI-Focused Team
 : This team (of SSI-advocates) will help the above team fulfill as many principles of SSI as possible.
-It will also develop and implement a series of prototype 'decentralized' Blockchain networks, with each version better meeting the needs of more organizations.
-We expect the Organization-Focused project to trade off SSI principles to achieved needed security.
-This SSI-Focus project will take longer, but will eventually meet those same organizational requirements, but while also meeting the principles of SSI.
-Interested collaborators should join this project or join the [SSI-focused Team](https://github.com/orgs/I-AM-project/teams/ssi-focused).
+It will also explore, develop, test, and pilot alternate solutions that meet all principles of SSI, as well as assess those developed by others.
+Join us at [SSI-focused Team](https://github.com/orgs/I-AM-project/teams/ssi-focused).

 <br/>